mariaonoeva/mariaonoeva.github.io/_pages/Biennial.md

 <div class="container">
   <div class="row">
     <div class="col">
-We are delighted to announce the invited speaker for our workshop -- [Tue Trinh](https://trinhhuutue.com/), a senior researcher in the ERC project Speech Acts in Grammar and Discourse (SPAGAD) / Research Area 4 'Semantics & Pragmatics' at the Leibniz-Zentrum Allgemeine Sprachwissenschaft in Berlin.
+We are delighted to announce the invited speaker for our workshop -- <a href="https://trinhhuutue.com/">Tue Trinh</a>, a senior researcher in the ERC project Speech Acts in Grammar and Discourse (SPAGAD) / Research Area 4 'Semantics & Pragmatics' at the Leibniz-Zentrum Allgemeine Sprachwissenschaft in Berlin.
 Tue works on many fascinating topics in syntax, semantics and pragmatics and, luckily for us, contributes immensely to the polar questions discussion.
-In some of the recent works, Tue explores a relation between NPIs and epistemic bias ([Trinh 2023](https://trinhhuutue.files.wordpress.com/2024/01/trinh-salt33-paper-final-2.pdf))or discusses the differences between Vietnamese and English polar questions ([Trinh 2024](https://trinhhuutue.files.wordpress.com/2023/03/trinh2023note.pdf)).
+In some of the recent works, Tue explores a relation between NPIs and epistemic bias (<a href="https://trinhhuutue.files.wordpress.com/2024/01/trinh-salt33-paper-final-2.pdf">Trinh 2023</a>) or discusses the differences between Vietnamese and English polar questions (<a href="https://trinhhuutue.files.wordpress.com/2023/03/trinh2023note.pdf">Trinh 2024</a>).
 The topic of the talk will be provided soon.
     </div>
     <div class="col">
-        {% include figure.html loading="eager" path="assets/img/Trinh_Tue.jpg" title="example image" class="img-fluid rounded z-depth-1" %}
+        {% include figure.html loading="eager" path="assets/img/Trinh_Tue.jpg" title="Tue Trinh (sorce: ZAS pesonal page)" class="img-fluid rounded z-depth-1" %}
     </div>
 </div>
 </div>